danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

    Fill out the **Add action group** using the following information:
    - Action group name: DBAOperator
    - Short name: DBAOperator
    - Resource Group: use the same Resource Group of the Azure Database for MySQL Single Server.
-It should be wsppg
+It should be mysqllab
    - Action Name: SendEmail
    - Action Type: Email/SMS/Push/Voice